Krishna-0311/Netflix-Clone/README.md

 # Netflix-Clone
-This is the core code from scratch to clone the landing page of Netflix using **HTML, CSS and JavaScript.**
+This is the core code from scratch to clone the landing page of Netflix using **HTML, CSS and basic JavaScript.**

 ## 📸 Screenshots
 ![Screenshot (199)](https://user-images.githubusercontent.com/90108144/200103951-bb4ea678-dd5d-4057-9861-349473f200e2.png)